nashville-software-school/front-end-curriculum/41-angular-102/README.md

 ### Initial route

 Now that you have a partial, let's start using Angular routing to show it in the element with the `ng-view` attribute.
 First, we add an add in a new configuration object for our application, and set `$routeProvider` as a dependency.
+The `module.config` method is a how we define, or set, configuration options before anything else happens in the app.
+Routes are certainly something we want established before the user gets to interact with the UI.

 ```js
 app.config(['$routeProvider',